 - For kids add ¼ teaspoon turmeric powder or less.

 - Other spices can be skipped but do add black pepper.
-You can add some more additional spices or herbs.
+You can add some more additional spices or herbs if you prefer.

 - Fresh Ginger can also be added instead of dry ginger powder.
 Add ½ inch ginger crushed or grated or ½ teaspoon of grated or crushed ginger.

 - Grated turmeric roots can be also added.
 Add 1 to 1.5 inches of peeled and freshly grated turmeric root in the water and boil for 5 minutes.

 - Sweeteners can be skipped or you can add your choice of sweetener like agave syrup, maple syrup, jaggery or honey.
 If adding honey then add once the tea is warm as jaggery becomes toxic when heated or added to hot liquids.

 - If you are pregnant or about to undergo surgery, or have gallbladder problems, diabetes, bleeding disorders, acid-reflux, iron deficiency, digestion issues, infertility, liver disease, hormone disorders and arrhythmia or are on any kind of medicines or treatments, do consult your doctor before consuming turmeric or any of these spices.

 - The recipe is scaleable to make for more servings.